2025 WA ACE Lecture Series

 Thank you to Dr Charlie Ho for facilitating HOCUS POCUS Workshop on the 27th March.

-Thank you to Dr Adrian Goudie, Emergency Physician, FSH, Dr Joyce Leong, Paediatric Emergency Physician, FSH, Dr Matt Haggett Anaesthetist, RPH, Mr Simon Ferrero Sonographer, FSH, Dr Kiran Venkatesul Anaesthetist, RPH for teaching during this event.
+Thank you to Dr Adrian Goudie, Emergency Physician, FSH, Dr Joyce Leong, Paediatric Emergency Physician, FSH, Dr Matt Haggett Anaesthetist, RPH, Mr Simon Ferrero Sonographer, FSH, Dr Kiran Venkatesulu Anaesthetist, RPH for teaching during this event.

 Thank you to our volunteers who gave up their time, lungs and abdomens to support the WA anaesthetic community: Saxon Jensen, Curtis Simpson, Mish Thacker, Jitesh Kerai, Karolina Jensen, Alex Davies, Ineke Krom and Georgia Calvert.